 “You brought him?”

-“Nothing,” he said, and brought his head back down.
+“Nothing,” he said after a while, then brought his head back down.
 “I just wish I didn’t always have to meet you like you’re some kind of hooker.
-I just wish . . .
+I just wish...
 I wish we could have a real date together.”

-Amber’s face became mute, its muscles tensed in-place as if someone had pressed her pause button.
+Amber became mute, her facial muscles tensed in-place as if someone had pressed her pause button.

 “You just froze like someone turned an off-switch.”